-MrBeast: net worth, videos and expensive things the popular YouTuber owns
+MrBeast: Net worth, videos and expensive things the popular YouTuber owns

 Being crowned no.1 among Top Creators and the Highest-Paid YouTube Stars in 2022 by Forbes is a feat in itself.
 This is because Donaldson captures the pulse of the audience who enjoy watching crazy stunts online.
 Over the years, he has posted 742 videos through his main YouTube channel, which show huge giveaway drives and charitable stunts.
 It is also the fourth highest-subscribed account on YouTube.
 Hence, when MrBeast posted a video of being buried alive for 50 hours, it raked up over 252 million views.

 Ad revenue and brand sponsorships play a major role in his YouTube earnings.
-According to Forbes, MrBeast’s videos garnered 10 billion views in 2021, and he made a whopping USD 54 million that year.
+According to Forbes, MrBeast’s videos garnered 10 billion views in 2021, and he made a whopping USD 54 million (INR 444 crore approx.) that year.
 The amount is almost double of what he earned in 2020.
-In another report, the media outlet mentions, the amount includes USD 32 million from YouTube ads across all his accounts and USD 9 million from sponsored content and in-video brand deals.
-The Richest says he makes around USD 3-5 million per month as a YouTuber, mega philanthropist and entrepreneur.
+In another report, the media outlet mentions, the amount includes USD 32 million (INR 263 crore approx.) from YouTube ads across all his accounts and USD 9 million (INR 74 crore approx.) from sponsored content and in-video brand deals.
+The Richest says he makes around USD 3-5 million per month (INR 24 -41 crore approx.) as a YouTuber, mega philanthropist and entrepreneur.

 MrBeast operates multiple YouTube channels for different genres of videos — Beast Philanthropy has 13.2 million subscribers and 23 videos, MrBeast Gaming has 32.3 million subscribers and 139 videos, 24.4 million people have subscribed to Beast Reacts which has 241 videos, and MrBeast 2 is hub of all his 113 YouTube shots and boasts 23.7 million followers.
 MrBeast en Español, Donaldson’s Spanish channel, has 67 videos and 24 million subscribers.